 - Marriage Certificate (if you intend to go for fertility treatments)

-- Insurance Cards of our Insurance Partners
+- Insurance Cards of relevant insurance

 - Any prior medical reports, blood tests, fertility assessments or reports relevant to the visit.